TradeIdeasPhilip/entropic-qoi/README.md

 If we get 300 or 3000 of the same thing in a row, that different.
 RLE can be very efficient with very large values.

+**Update**: RLE looks very promising.
+We are already looking at the difference between this byte and the previous, and sending that byte the the entropy encoder.
+Proposed new rule: After sending a 0, and only after sending a 0, we are primed to say how many 0’s in a row.
+Start with the most optimistic case: See what the cost would be if we threw away all of the zeros and still encoded all of the other difference values.
+This simulates the case where all of these 0’s were in one long run and we could send a single RLE command to replace them all.
+This is the upper bound, the most we could save with RLE.
+We’ll need more precise tests to get better results, but first let's see if it's even worth it.

 And the idea of caching recent values.
 I've had a lot of experience with recently used values.
 They are usually expensive.